• Home

 Hurry

 To move faster than we can think can also cause us to depart from a state of soberness.
-When we dash to beat the clock we easily become prone to forget important things.
-It might be our passport, our wallet, our umbrella, or in an extreme case our wife.
+When we dash to beat the clock, we easily become prone to forgetting important things.
+It might be our passport, our wallet, our umbrella, or in an extreme case, our wife.
 We might leave the key of the car inside the freezer, shatter a vase on the way out, leave the door of the house unlocked while rushing to our car, only to realize we have lost the key and can get nowhere.
 Such is the legacy of a deficient mind.
 But the person who keeps himself sober avoids such mental turbulence and stays out of trouble.

 Panic

-When alarming circumstances terrorize a person all sorts of unpleasant things can happen.
-One can throw himself in front of a car; run into the pole of a traffic light; or even jump out the window of a fifth floor apartment.
+When alarming circumstances terrorize a person, all sorts of unpleasant things can happen.
+One can throw himself in front of a car, run into the pole of a traffic light, or even jump out the window of a fifth-floor apartment.
 Such can be the manifestations of a reduced mind.

 The same could be said about wrath, in which case a person might say what he didn’t want to or do what he would have never done in a state of sobriety.
-And what about such disturbers as jealousy, pride or envy.
+And what about such disturbers as jealousy, pride, or envy?

 Yes!
-Many things have the potential to drag our mind out of soberness, and this in such a way, that abnormality becomes our lot and foolishness our inheritance.
+Many things have the potential to drag our mind out of soberness, and this in such a way that abnormality becomes our lot and foolishness our inheritance.
 May the Spirit of truth help us to foresee the enemies of sobriety before they subdue us to their fate.

-If you think this post can help somebody else you can share it with the options presented bellow.
+If you think this post can help somebody, else you can share it with the options presented below.

 Share this:

-• Click to email a link to a friend (Opens in new window) Email
+• Email a link to a friend (Opens in new window) Email

-• Click to share on X (Opens in new window) X
+• Share on X (Opens in new window) X

-• Click to share on Facebook (Opens in new window) Facebook
+• Share on Facebook (Opens in new window) Facebook

 Related